timothyalfares97/hexanews-service/README.md

-│   ├── /models           where the model of application live │   ├── /routes           where the route of application live │   ├── /validations      where the validation of each route live │   ├── app.ts            The entry class for set up the application │   ├── server.ts         The entry point of application ├── package.json          the whole configuration file with every dependency and script ├── tsconfig.json         typescript config file
+│   ├── /models           where the model of application live │   ├── /routes           where the route of application live │   ├── /validations      where the validation of each route live │   ├── app.ts            the entry class for set up the application │   ├── server.ts         the entry point of application ├── package.json          the whole configuration file with every dependency and script ├── tsconfig.json         typescript config file
 ├── tslint.json           typescript linter configuration file